 What's the story?

-Australian writer-actor Chris Lilley steps into the expensive shoes of a privileged teenager to play JA'MIE: PRIVATE SCHOOL GIRL in this HBO mockumentary series chronicling Ja'mie’s final few weeks of high school.
-Ja'mie's the queen bee at the exclusive Hillford Girls Grammar School on the North Shore of Sydney, Australia, which means that everyone –- even her parents –- must bow to her whims.
+Australian writer-actor Chris Lilley steps into the expensive shoes of a privileged teenager to play JA'MIE: PRIVATE SCHOOL GIRL in this HBO mockumentary series chronicling Ja'mie's final few weeks of high school.
+She's the queen bee at the exclusive Hillford Girls Grammar School on the North Shore of Sydney, Australia, which means that everyone -- even her parents -- must bow to her whims.
 But if she wants to win the school's prestigious Hillford medal, she must also convince her principal that she's a model student.

 Is it any good?

 If red flags were literal rather than figurative, Ja'mie: Private School Girl would look like a small-screen massacre.
 Which is our way of saying that this shrewd satire is so spot-on that it's absolutely horrible for your kids.
-Lilley's Ja'mie, the queen-bee-to-the-extreme he's played previously in other series like Summer Heights High, is a tongue-in-cheek critique of the extremes of modern girl culture.
-But what's impressive –- and a little scary -– is how squarely he nails it.
+Lilley's Ja'mie, the queen-bee-to-the-extreme he's played previously in other series such as Summer Heights High, is a tongue-in-cheek critique of the extremes of modern girl culture.
+But what's impressive -- and a little scary -- is how squarely he nails it.

-Aside from the show's minefield of F-bombs and insults (like "Go f--king fist yourself!"), iffy content runs the gamut from Ja'mie's homophobic bullying to her use of African immigrants as targets for her "charity" (and sources of cheap labor).
+Aside from the show's minefield of F-bombs and insults ("Go f--king fist yourself!"), iffy content runs the gamut from Ja'mie's homophobic bullying to her use of African immigrants as targets for her "charity" (and sources of cheap labor).
 But the real question parents should ponder is whether teen viewers will see Ja'mie's antics for the artful satire they're intended to be or, rather, as instructive of what a teen girl should be.